jupyter/qtconsole/docs/source/index.rst

 Fonts
 =====

-The QtConsole has configurable via the ConsoleWidget.
+The Qt console is configurable via the ConsoleWidget.
 To change these, set the ``font_family`` or ``font_size`` traits of the ConsoleWidget.
 For instance, to use 9pt Anonymous Pro::